 .
 The statement

-shall show the amount that the commissioner determines to be the commissioner's share of the
+shall show the amount which the commissioner determines to be its share of the expenses.
+The

-expenses.
-The share of the commissioner may include funds and the value of other contributions
+share of the commissioner may include funds and the value of other contributions made available

-made available by the federal government and other cooperators.
-The balance of the costs shall
+by the federal government and other cooperators.
+The balance of such costs shall constitute a

-constitute a charge on an acreage basis as provided herein against the owners of lands in the zone
+charge on an acreage basis as provided herein against the owners of lands in the zone containing

-association contributed funds, supplies, or services pursuant to agreement under this section.
+funds, supplies or services pursuant to agreement under this section.

 Subd.
 2. Notice of costs; review.